patrickkunka/mixitup/README.md

 ##### Sort Controls

-Sort controls are queried and bound based on the presence of a `data-sort` attribute, whose value takes the form of a "sort string" made up of the name of the attribute to sort by, followed by an optional colon-separated sorting order (e.g. `'order'`, `'order:asc'`, `'order:desc'`).
+Sort controls are queried based on the presence of a `data-sort` attribute, whose value takes the form of a "sort string" made up of the name of the attribute to sort by, followed by an optional colon-separated sorting order (e.g. `'order'`, `'order:asc'`, `'order:desc'`).

 ```html
     <button type="button" data-sort="order:asc">Ascending</button>